AreaLayer/zk-proof-rust/README.md

 ### Key Features

 - **Zero-Knowledge Proofs**: Implement zk-SNARKs to ensure that transaction details remain confidential while still allowing verification of the transaction's validity.
-- **Multisig Support**: Enable multi-signature transactions to enhance security and ensure that multiple parties can participate in Coinjoin arrangements.
 - **Peer-to-Peer Communication**: Facilitate secure communication between participants in a Coinjoin transaction, ensuring that user identities and transaction details are protected.
 - **SegWit and Taproot Compatibility**: Support modern Bitcoin features like Segregated Witness (SegWit) and Taproot, enhancing flexibility and transaction efficiency.